-The latest version of the solar water heaters is version 27.
+The latest version of the solar water heater register is version 47.

-Information listed in the register is divided into three lists based on tank size and technology type including:
+Information listed in the register is divided into 3 lists based on tank size and technology type including:

 The model names used in the register are typically the manufacturing/engineering model names, which often differ from the commonly used marketing model name.